ToniRamirezM/rustris/README.md

 - Timers not fully implemented: `DIV` (FF04) returns a pseudo-random byte; `TIMA/TAC` are unimplemented.
 - No MBC or banked cartridges — only 32 KB ROMs are supported.
 - Background rendering: honors SCX/SCY scrolling and selects BG map (0x9800/0x9C00) and tile data (0x8000 or 0x8800/0x9000) from LCDC.
 Window and tile priority/attributes are not implemented.
-- Sprite rendering is minimized: 8×8 only; no flips, priority, or 8×16 mode; uses OBP0/OBP1; color 0 is transparent.
+- Sprite rendering: supports 8×8 and 8×16 (per LCDC), handles X/Y flip and OBP0/OBP1; **color 0 is transparent; priority and other attributes are not handled**.
 - Interrupts: only VBlank is serviced; STAT/Timer/Serial/Joypad IRQs are ignored.

 ## Installation & Usage